MortezaNajafian/mapboxgl-openlayermap/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## How Yo Use
+This has two map.
+By drawing line in each map, first of all other map will be clear then two map show the same line.

+### Draw line on Right map (Open Layer Map)
+You can draw line in the right map by drag and drop mouse on it.
+There is a Button on this map for activating drawing line. to move map you should de active drawing by click on the button or vice versa.
+For removing line you must click on each line.

+### Draw line on left map (Mapbox GL)
+Yo can draw line by clicking on map to create a point thus line will make between points.
+Also you can remove line by click on points.
+You can move map by holding left click of mouse.

+#### Extra information
+Zoom is already active by scrolling mouse.
+After changing zoom,lng and lat these data are change in location bar of window.
+You can copy address on paste that in new tab to take map in that position.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\